 School Bag: at least 35cm x 50cm is the recommended size.
-We encourage the purchase of the achool bag through the Uniform Shop.
-They have a warranty on all zips and they are extremely durable.
+We encourage the purchase of a school bag through the Uniform Shop.
+They have a warranty on all zips and are extremely durable.

 Each child should have his/her own bag to keep their belongings in.
-A back-pack that is large enough to carry home school work, a lunch box and spare clothing is required.
-Please ensure that the bag is clearly labelled with your child's name.
-Encourage your child to be responsible for his/her own bag by having it placed in the correct location and collect it from there.
-Encourage independence - have your child carry, unpack and zip open/close his/her own bag.
+A back pack that is large enough to carry home school work, a lunch box and spare clothing is required.
+Please ensure the bag is clearly labelled with your child's name.
+Encourage your child to be responsible for his/her own bag by having it placed in the correct location and collecting it from there.
+Encourage independence by having your child carry, unpack and zip open/close his/her own bag.